trespaul/tidal-doc/src/content/docs/guides/audio/add-synth.md

 }).add;
 ```

 In SuperCollider, a `SynthDef` is a definition of something that will be instantiated as a `Synth` node.
-Don't be affraid of the technical jargon, it just means that we are going to declare a function that will be the definition of our synthesizers.
+Don't be affraid of the technical jargon, it just means that we are going to declare a function that will be the definition of our synthesisers.

-Everything inside the `||` is a list of arguments: a list of required parameters for our synthesizer to work.
+Everything inside the `||` is a list of arguments: a list of required parameters for our synthesiser to work.
 You might recognize some Tidal oddities, such as the `accelerate` parameter, or the `begin` and `end` parameters.

-We give our synthesizer a `\name`, here (`\test`).
+We give our synthesiser a `\name`, here (`\test`).
 This way, `SuperCollider` will be able to retrieve it on-the-fly from its internal list of synths.
 The `.add` method simply means "add it to the server".

 :::tip